Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 loop? - no we prefer the requirements stay fixed for the iteration says Scrum.

 But inflexibly creating your own process is not great either.
-For instance, I was on a team doing infrastructure work and we did not have a product owner.
-So the team did a spreadsheet where we voted on priorities.
-A few of us picked the top item but the spreadsheet didn't record the certainty or reasons behind the votes.
+For instance, I was on a team doing infrastructure work without a product owner.
+So the team had a spreadsheet where we voted on priorities.
+A few of us assigned ourselves the top item but unfortunately the spreadsheet didn't record the certainty or reasons behind the votes.

 It turned out this project's popularity was a result of recent incidents in production.
-So then we said well we will need to expand or drop this project but that wasn't allowed since there was nothing else approved for us to work on.
+So then we said well we will need to expand or drop this project but that wasn't allowed.
 We completed the project but the incidents stopped happening and our code was never deployed.

 Whether you create your own process or start with off the shelf the key is continuing to experiment and look for the latest practices and technology to help you.